rice-crc/voyages-api/README.md

 The following notes provide an overview of how to install and run the SV API project, which is a restructuring of SlaveVoyages.org to bring it closer to a true microservices model.

-For notes on how to use the API, see the [Project Structure readme file](PROJECT_STRUCTURE.md)
+For notes on the project structure, see the [Project Structure readme file](PROJECT_STRUCTURE.md)

 For a Swagger UI presentation of the API documentation's generic public endpoints, go to the root url of the endpoint: